 This spring semester GE based program is centered in Istanbul, aka Constantinople, both Eastern and Western, a modern megalopolis of 15 million people and one of the most beautiful cities in the world.
-It is both cultural capital of a developing Asian country and Europe's "city of culture" in 2010.
 Students will be encouraged to experience another culture from the inside, learning enough Turkish to navigate around the city and interact with Turks on a daily basis, develop relationships with neighbors and Turkish university students.
 Courses explore the historical and cultural roots of Christianity, faith and state in modern Turkey, community, culture and conflict in the modern Middle East, and engaging the Muslim world.